sweetpea-org/sweetpea-py/docs/_source/api/main.rst

      `require_complete_crossing` is set to false.

    * A :class:`.MinimumTrials` in `constraint` can increase the number of trials in a sequence.
-Additional trials are added afterward by replicating the crossing as many times as needed to reach the required number of trials.
-Levels are selected for each replication of the crossing independently, except that transition derived factors can create dependencies from one replication to the next.
-Preamble trials are not replicated, since each replication of the crossing serves as a preamble for the next.
+Additional trials are added by scaling the weight of each crossing combination as many times as needed to meet or exceed the required number of trials.
+(To scale by repeating the crossing, instead, use :class:`.Repeat`.)
-     The last replication can be shorter than the full crossing, in which case is reflects a prefix of a full-crossing sequence than would otherwise appear.
+     Preamble trials are not scaled.
+If the minimum trial count minus preamble length is not a multiple of the crossing size, then it's as if the minimum trial count were rounded up, and then trials are discarded at the end.

    :param design: the factors that make up the design
    :type design: List[Factor]